 Applied's customer base is highly concentrated and has become increasingly so as a result of continued consolidation.
 Applied's customer base is also geographically concentrated, particularly in China, Taiwan and Korea.
 A relatively limited number of manufacturers account for a substantial portion of Applied's business.
-As a result, the actions of even a single customer can expose Applied's business and results of operations to greater volatility.
+As a result, the actions of even a single customer or export regulations that apply to customers in certain countries, such as those in China, have exposed and can further expose Applied's business and results of operations to greater volatility.
 The geographic concentration of Applied's customer base could shift over time as a result of government policy and incentives to develop regional semiconductor industries.
 The mix and type of customers, and sales to any single customer, including as a result of changes in government policy, have varied and may vary significantly from quarter to quarter and from year to year, and have had, and may continue to have, a significant impact on Applied's net sales, gross margins and net income.
 Applied's products are configured to customer specifications, and changing, rescheduling or canceling orders may result in significant, non-recoverable costs.
-If customers do not place orders, or they substantially reduce, delay or cancel orders (including as a result of the ongoing COVID-19 pandemic or our inability to fulfill orders due to a shortage of parts, transportation interruptions or any other reason), Applied may not be able to replace the business, which may have a significant adverse impact on its results of operations and financial condition.
+If customers do not place orders, or they substantially reduce, delay or cancel orders (including as a result of uncertain or adverse economic conditions, our inability to fulfill orders due to export regulations, shortage of parts, transportation capacity/interruptions or any other reason), Applied may not be able to replace the business, which may have a significant adverse impact on its results of operations and financial condition.
 The concentration of Applied's customer base increases its risks related to the financial condition of its customers, and the deterioration in financial condition of a single customer or the failure of a single customer to perform its obligations could have a material adverse effect on Applied's results of operations and cash flow.
-To the extent its customers experience liquidity constraints, Applied may incur bad debt expense, which may have a significant impact on Applied's business, cash flow, revenue and gross margins.
+To the extent its customers experience liquidity constraints.
+Applied may incur bad debt expense, which may have a significant impact on its results of operations.
+Major customers may also seek pricing, payment, intellectual property-related, or other commercial terms that are less favorable to Applied, which may have a negative impact on Applied's business, cash flow, revenue and gross margins.